Skip to main content

 You'll need to earn a bachelor's degree before continuing with a master's degree.
 While you don’t need a BA to pursue an MA, it can be a suitable pathway as a BA offers similar courses that focus on the arts and humanities.

-In addition to being different degree levels, the other main differences between bachelor's and master's is their depth of content focus.
+In addition to being different degree levels, bachelor's and master's programs differ in their depth of content focus.
 A bachelor’s program is a curriculum composed of general education and specialized courses from an area of study, with the opportunity to take elective courses.
 Most bachelor's programs are 120 credits or about 40 courses in length.

 A master’s program specializes in one area of study, and the courses you take will be focused on that field of study.
 Master's degrees vary in length and can take anywhere from 30 to 60 credits — or 10 to 20 courses — to complete.